Kansas Court Records

 Step 1.
 Check Eligibility

 Kansas has several eligibility requirements for marriage.
 One of these is age-related.
-To get a license in Kansas, applicants must generally be at least 18 years old.
+Applicants are expected to be at least 18 years old to get a license in Kansas.
 However, the state may permit exceptions for parties 16 or 17 years old if they provide a signed consent form from a parent or guardian.
-Also, marriage licenses are only issued for marriages that will be done within the state.
-This means you can't obtain a Kansas marriage license and then marry in another state.
+Also, marriage licenses are only issued for marriages that will be performed within the state.
+You can’t obtain a Kansas marriage license and marry in another state.

 Step 2.
 Provide Necessary Information

-To apply for a marriage license in Kansas, you must provide information about yourself and your partner.
+To apply for a marriage license in Kansas, you will need to provide information about yourself and your partner.
+As part of the application process, applicants may also need to declare their intended marriage date or intentions to marry.
 Some of the details that may be required during a marriage license application include:

 It’s worth noting that only some of the information on a license application becomes public.
 For instance, social security numbers and home addresses remain confidential and cannot be accessed by the public.